iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 - The same as for 3.3.2: This approach allows resolution of the same privatelink name to different IPs depending on the client VNet to allow effective traffic routing

 Cons:
-- Similar as for 3.3.2, but you shift the complexity from Azure to your 3rd party solution.
+- Similar to 3.3.2, but you shift the complexity from Azure to your 3rd party solution.

 ## Conclusion